Ontario has a wide variety of small game that may be hunted by the holder of a hunting version Outdoors Card and a small game licence tag.

 Some furbearing mammals may be hunted under the authority of a small game licence.
-Holders of resident small game licences may hunt raccoons, foxes (red, arctic and grey), wolves, coyotes, skunks, weasels and opossums.
-A non-resident small game licence holder may hunt raccoon, red fox, gray fox, coyote and wolf.
+Holders of resident small game licences may hunt raccoons, foxes (red and arctic), wolves, coyotes, skunks, weasels and opossums.
+A non-resident small game licence holder may hunt raccoon, red fox, coyote and wolf.
 NOTE: To hunt wolves and coyotes in certain Wildlife Management Units a wolf/coyote game seal is required in addition to the small game licence.
 Refer to the Ontario Hunting Regulations Summary for more information.

 To hunt migratory game birds such as geese, ducks and American woodcock, you must have a federal migratory game bird hunting permit validated by a habitat conservation stamp in addition to your Ontario small game licence.